A ground-breaking fertility arts education project

-Modern Families is a collaboration between Fertility Fest, University College London’s Institute for Women’s Health and Cardiff University’s School of Psychology.
-It is a central part of the UK’s Fertility Education Initiative, chaired by Professor Adam Balen and supported by the British Fertility Society, Arts Council England, the Barbican, Bush and National Theatre.
+Modern Families was a collaboration between Fertility Fest, University College London’s Institute for Women’s Health and Cardiff University’s School of Psychology.
+It was a part of the UK’s Fertility Education Initiative, chaired by Professor Adam Balen and supported by the British Fertility Society, Arts Council England, the Barbican, Bush and National Theatre.

-The aim of the project is to use the power of the arts to increase fertility awareness amongst young people.
-It will help them develop understanding of their own fertility, modern family-making and reproductive science in order to improve their life choices.
+The aim of the project was to use the power of the arts to increase fertility awareness amongst young people to help them develop understanding of their own fertility, modern family-making and reproductive science in order to improve their life choices.